Importing an XD file via Avocode plugin in XD

 Note: You'll need to have a local copy of your XD file before importing it this way.

 Follow the same steps when adding a new version of your file.

 If there is a file with the same name in the project where you’re trying to import your design, Avocode will ask you if you want to update the file (new design will be added as a new version), or keep both as separate files

 Avocode imports the entire Adobe XD document by default.
 If you’d like to select artboards that should not be synced, place a dash “-” or an underscore “_” in front of the name of the artboard.

-- We do not support older .xd formats.
-In case you’re having a problem with importing Adobe XD file because of its outdated format, please create a completely new Adobe XD design, copy and paste the artboards into the new Adobe XD file and save it.
+We do not support older .xd formats.
+If you’re having a problems with importing an XD file because of its outdated format, please create a completely new Adobe XD file, copy and paste the artboards into the new Adobe XD file and save it.
 After you do that, it should be possible to sync the design just fine.

-- If your design fails to be imported, looks different than expected, or something unexpected happens, please reach out to us at firstname.lastname@example.org so we can fix it.
-Thanks.
+If your design fails to be imported, looks different than expected, or something unexpected happens, please reach out to us at firstname.lastname@example.org so we can fix it.